 That same month, the A. C. Ratshesky Charity Foundation filed for (and subsequently received) permission to convert the property from a single-family dwelling into offices for the Red Cross.
 Abraham Ratshesky retained the firm of McLaughlin and Burr to design the remodeling of the interior for use by the Red Cross.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Lbrary’s Arts Department (reference BIN P-75).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-75).

 The Foundation transferred the property to the Red Cross on March 11, 1930.

 The Red Cross continued to maintain its offices there until October of 1938, when it moved to 17 Gloucester, which also was donated to them by the A. C. Ratshesky Foundation.

 After the Red Cross moved, ownership of 347 Commonwealth reverted to the A. C. Ratshesky Foundation.